cisagov/ScubaGoggles/baselines/Common Controls Minimum Viable Secure Configuration Baseline v0.1.md

             - Google Passkeys

 - _Rationale:_ Weaker forms of MFA do not protect against more sophisticated phishing attacks.
-By enforcing methods resistant to phishing, those risks are minimized.
+Enforcing methods resistant to phishing reduces those risks.
 Additionally, phishing-resistant MFA is required for agency staff, contractors, and partners, by Office of Management and Budget Memo M-22-09.
 - _Last modified:_ August 17, 2023
 - _Note:_ Policy 1.1 applies if Phishing-Resistant MFA is available.
 Otherwise, Policy 1.4 applies.